 #4 – What Do I Do with My Old Generator?

 In all honesty, the solar panel debate doesn’t mean you have to throw your generator off the window.
 If you still have a well-maintained generator, you can install solar panels to your existing system to gain the benefit of higher efficiency and lower cost.
-Some high-powered appliances like the RV air conditioner might not be supported by smaller solar panels, so you can still get a lot of use from your existing generators.
+Smaller solar panels might not support some high-powered appliances like the RV air conditioner, so you can still get a lot of use from your existing generators.

 #5 – Can I Power My RV with Only Solar Power?